doubledaibo/drnet_cvpr2017/README.md

 	@article{dai2017detecting,
-		title={Detecting Visual Relationships with Deep Relational Networks}, author={Dai, Bo and Zhang, Yuqi and Lin, Dahua}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition }, year={2017}
+		title={Detecting Visual Relationships with Deep Relational Networks}, author={Dai, Bo and Zhang, Yuqi and Lin, Dahua}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, year={2017}
 	}